KathiSa/climateindoorsimulation/APIuse.md

 import io
 from datetime import datetime
 ```
-if an error occurs here please check if all packages are installed
+If an error occurs please check if all packages are installed.

 ## Check if docker is running